3 Reasons Why Going Coconuts for Coconut Water Can Help You

 - Good For the Blood, and Lowering High Blood Pressure

 Back to the blood: one of the biggest coconut water benefits is that it can regulate high blood pressure.
 This is because it’s full of absorbable magnesium, potassium and vitamin C. In particular, potassium negates the negative impact of poor sodium in the diet.

 Oh, by the way …

-Have you ever seen that old Gilligan’s Island episode where the Professor gives coconut water IVs? would you belive that’s based on something that happend in ‘real-life?’
+Have you ever seen that old Gilligan’s Island episode where the Professor gives coconut water IVs? would you believe that’s based on something that happened in ‘real-life?’

 There’s a wise-tale in some circles that coconut water and blood plasma are identical.
 Well, that is, of course, not true.
 Coconut water is of course not literally identical to our plasma or blood.
 But this mythology of its great hydration and cleansing properties likely got blown up a bit by the following anecdotes in the health world.

 In 1942, Dr. Pradera, living and practicing in Havana, injected filtered water into the veins of 12 children without issue or reaction.
 And later in WW2 – British medics in Japan and the Indian subcontinent used coconut water in lieu of standard IV fluids, which is very different than blood plasma.
 In 1954, 3 doctors “combined research concerning the administration of intravenous coconut water to 157 patients in Thailand, USA, and Honduras.
 Out of these, eleven had adverse reactions like fever, itchiness, headache, and tingling in the hands.
 As well, an unknown number of patients had aching sensations along the veins where the coconut water was injected.
 These were thought to be caused by the high potassium levels.”